ddysher/ml-notes/ml-notes/glossary.md

 embedding to represent faces and feed them to triplet loss function.

 There are a couple of ways to use embedding:
-- learn an embedding: this can be a slower, but tailors the model to a specific training dataset
+- learn an embedding: this can be slower, but tailors the model to a specific training dataset
   - embedding can be learned standalone and then used to other models
   - embedding can be learned along with neural network
 - reuse pre-trained embedding such as Word2Vec, GloVe, etc